peter-kuchel/cli-tools/README.md

 * pnginspect
   * inspects the chunks of a png file
 * portscan (*)
-  * port scanner that supports the following scan types
+  * A TCP port scanner that supports the following scan types:
-      * Connect
+      * CONNECT
-      * SYN (a work in progress atm)
+      * SYN
+      * NULL
+      * FIN
+      * XMAS
+      * ACK
+  * Multi-threading support only available for CONNECT at the moment
 * stegov1
   * hide text inside of a png by appending data after the IEND chunk